 Angola is one of the African Countries we are investing more energy in, in the Exploration & Production sector, through the joint venture Azule Energy, and in the Refining & Marketing and Chemical sector, through the Angolan sales office, Versalis International.

-In August 2022 bp and Eni confirmed that Azule Energy, the new 50/50 independent joint venture combining the two companies’ Angolan businesses, is officially established.
+Business in Angola is extremely relevant to Eni; this is why, in August 2022, we established Azule Energy, a 50/50 independent joint venture that groups Eni and bp’s Angolan activities.
 The JV is now Angola’s largest independent equity producer of oil and gas, combines both companies’ Angolan E&P, LNG and solar businesses and it holds:

 Azule Energy will also take over Eni’s share in Solenova, a solar company jointly held with Sonangol, and the collaboration in the Luanda Refinery.
 Azule Energy boasts a strong pipeline of new projects that are scheduled to come on stream over the next few years, growing organically from exploration discoveries.
 These include the Agogo Full Field and PAJ oil projects in Blocks 15/06 and 31 respectively, and the New Gas Consortium (NGC), the first non-associated gas project in the country, which will support the energy needs of Angola’s growing economy and strengthen its role as a global LNG exporter.

 Below is the 2021 data on our production in the country.

 In July 2022, Eni and its Partners in the New Gas Consortium (NGC) announced that the Final Investment Decision (FID) for the development of theQuiluma and Maboqueiro fields has been taken by the Consortium.
 This is Angola’s first non-associated gas development project.
 The project includes two offshore wellhead platforms, an onshore gas processing plant and a connection to Angola LNG plant for the marketing of condensates and gas via LNG cargoes.